MyPerfectWords - Essay Writing Service

 It is crucial to capture your audience's attention in the introduction and set the tone for your message.

-Here is what you need to keep in mind when writing a speech introduction;
+Here is what you need to keep in mind when writing the introduction;

 • Use an attention-grabbing technique to engage your listeners.